 Alpha Insurance has a deferred tax asset (DTA) on the economic balance sheet.
 There is no Deferred Tax Liability (DTL) due to the fact that the Solvency II basic own fund position, excluding the DTA, is lower than the accounting own fund position.
 The DTA is due to the fact that Alpha Insurance has large losses carried forward from the past but, expects to make fiscal profits in the future.
 The deferred tax positions on the economic balance sheet result in a loss absorbing capacity for Alpha Insurance which is equal to zero, being the minimum of zero and the net deferred tax position.
-In Q4 2022 the DTA further decreased following the updated Budget Plan for 2023-2025.
-Whilst the DTA in Q1 2021 was at a substantial level of €554k, the DTA decreased to a low level of €29k in Q4 2022.
+In Q4 2023 the DTA further decreased following the updated Budget Plan for 2024-2026.
+The DTA in Q4 2023 was at a level of €25k which is slightly lower than the DTA level of €29k in Q4 2022.